 Marinated and Baked Forbidden City Chicken

 Marinated and Baked Forbidden City Chicken is a tasty low-carb dinner that’s loaded with flavor.
 If you use an approved sweetener and gluten-free soy sauce and this recipe would be low-carb, gluten-free, dairy-free, low-glycemic, and South Beach Diet phase one.
-Use the Diet-Type Index to find more recipes like this one.
+Use Chicken Recipes to find more recipes like this one.